testing-accessibility/workshop-design-people-skills/README.md

 ## Running the project locally

-This monorepo contains various workshop files and a static website.
+This repo contains various workshop files and a static website.
 To get the site up and running (and really see if it worked) with [Parcel](https://parceljs.org), run this command from the project’s root folder:

 ```shell
 yarn start
 ```

-This should start the site for your browser at the address indicated in your Terminal, with an index page listing files and sections for each workshop:
+This should start the site for your browser at the address indicated in your Terminal:
 `http://localhost:1234`

 ## Working through the exercises